 The Empire Theatre was redecorated in 1907 and films were being shown as part of the variety programme.
 Alterations were carried out in 1911, which included the addition of the Empire Lounge, which opened in 1912.

 With its close proximity to the larger, still operating, Hippodrome Theatre on Hurst Street, the Empire Theatre gradually began to loose out.
-The end came abruptly in October 1940, when the Empire Theatre was hit by German bombs, and was left in ruins.
+The end came abruptly on 24th October 1940, when the Empire Theatre was hit by German bombs, and was left in ruins.
 The remains of the building was demolished in 1950.
 Today, Smallbrook Ringway road now passes over the site.

 Just login to your account and subscribe to this theater